steveobd/adobe_analytics/README.md

 client = Client('my_username', 'my_password')
 ```

-To avoid hard-coding passwords you can put your username and password
+To avoid hard-coding passwords you can for instance put your username and password
-in a json file or environment variable.
+in a json file similar to

 ```bash
 {